tanyabouman/one-click-hugo-cms/README.md

 The one is that it has a bundle size warning for the build.
 The bundle is 4.73MB, so I want to analyze it, and figure out what the problem is. https://www.npmjs.com/package/webpack-bundle-analyzer

+It looks like the problem is upstream, https://github.com/decaporg/decap-cms/issues/328

 And the other webpack thing is to do some of these migration updates that have clearly not been done.
 I know this because there's a warning when you build it about hash and contenthash. https://webpack.js.org/migrate/5/#clean-up-configuration